GoogleCloudPlatform/endpoints-codelab-android/README.md

 Every Google Cloud Platform project can create a free and private **git repository** which you're free to use in this lab but this is not a requirement.
 You can also connect your project to an existing GitHub repo.
-Both these options enable the [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Cloud Development" menu.
+Both these options can be used with [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Cloud Development" menu.